vinifmor/bauh/README.md

     updates_icon: null  # defines a path to a custom icon indicating updates
   hdpi: true  # enables HDPI rendering improvements.
 Use 'false' to disable them if you think the interface looks strange
   auto_scale: false # activates Qt auto screen scale factor (QT_AUTO_SCREEN_SCALE_FACTOR).
 It fixes scaling issues for some desktop environments ( like Gnome )
+  scale_factor: 1.0  # defines the interface display scaling factor (Qt).
+Raise the value to raise the interface size.
+The settings window display this value as a percentage (e.g: 1.0 -> 100%).
 updates:
   check_interval: 30  # the updates checking interval in SECONDS
   ask_for_reboot: true  # if a dialog asking for a system reboot should be displayed after a successful upgrade